 So how do we do this?

-This option is simple and effective, but it only works if you already have a very consistent nutrition routine.
+This option is simple and effective, but it only works if you already have a very consistent diet.
 If you wake up in the morning and have breakfast, bring a packed lunch to work, and then come home and eat dinner with your family, for example.
 In this case, since you know exactly what you normally do, it’s very easy to strategically add in extra calories without changing your regular routine.

 Since your appetite will naturally cue you to eat enough to maintain your weight, these subconsciously caloric adjustments are very common.

-Maintenance Calories = weight (pounds) x 13
+- Maintenance Calories = weight (pounds) x 13